th3matty/simpleRAG_BOT/readme.md

 The script will:

-- Load documents from the ChromaDB collection
-- Apply the current chunking strategy (default: 1200 characters)
 - Evaluate chunking performance using metrics:
   - IOU (Intersection Over Union): How well chunks align with natural boundaries
   - Recall: How much relevant information is preserved